chevereto/v4-docs/application/stack/cron.md

 # ⏲️ CRON

-A [cron](https://en.wikipedia.org/wiki/Cron) is required to process the application background jobs.
-A cron is system in which a command is executed in a regular basis, this way Chevereto can perform operations in the background.
+Chevereto requires to setup [cron](https://en.wikipedia.org/wiki/Cron) to run background jobs.

 👉 This cron setup reference applies *mostly* for **Debian-based** servers.
 We **recommend** checking your server documentation on how to setup and run cron accordingly.

 ::: tip 👏 Contributing
 Consider to contribute to this documentation by improving this document with more cron setup alternatives.
 :::

+## What it does?

+A cron is system in which a command is executed in a regular basis, this way Chevereto can perform operations in the background.

+## Troubleshoot

+Having issues?
+Check the following common pitfalls:

+* Wrong user running the command (requires user with access to the project folder)
+* Invalid php binary (provide full path when possible)
+* Outdated Chevereto database (required to store last run)
+* PHP binary context/settings should be same as when wiring to HTTP web server
+* Invalid format for cron schedule

 ## Command